phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.1.9 - limits hotfix

+* Fixes a bug where parameter limits were not being checked and out-of-limits errors not raised correctly.

 ### 2.1.8 - mesh convergence hotfix

 * Fixes a bug where certain parameters would cause the meshing algorithm to fail to converge.
 With this fix, up to 4 additional attempts will be made with random initial starting locations which should converge for most cases.